spexod/iSLAT/README.md

     - "Toggle full spectrum" in the main GUI toggles an interactive view of the full spectrum in the main window, by replacing the default zoomed-in plots.
 - The thermal broadening is calculated and displayed for reference for each molecule at the temperature set by the user.
 - The molar mass of each molecule is now saved in their respective Hitran Files.

-**This is version v5.00 - beta release**
-*We are in the process of releasing a new version of iSLAT, version 5; here you can start testing it before its official release (you may need to update the code from here more frequently until we officially release the new version).
-Please refer to the readme file in version 4 for a general description of the tool and its functions.
-Please let us know of any bugs you may find!*

 **Main updates from version 4:**
 - Substantial speed improvement from global refactoring of the code and data architecture